lanrat/openwrt-tailscale-repo/README.md

 # [Tailscale Builder for OpenWrt](https://lanrat.github.io/openwrt-tailscale-repo)

-Builds Tailscale combined ipk packages for OpenrtT.
+Builds Tailscale combined ipk packages for OpenWrt.

 For information on how to use this, see: [lanrat.github.io/openwrt-tailscale-repo](https://lanrat.github.io/openwrt-tailscale-repo).